 The Victory Day over Nazi Germany in the Great Patriotic War has always been and remains one of the most revered holidays both in Russia and in the CIS countries.
 On this day, flower and wreath-laying ceremonies are held everywhere at the monuments to the heroes of the Great Patriotic War, various events are held to honor war veterans and rear front workers, festive concerts, courage lessons in schools, reconstruction of battles and military parades, holiday fireworks and much more are organized.
-Each year since 1945 Red Square holds the biggest military parade in the country with life broadcasting.
+Each year since 1945 Red Square holds the biggest military parade in the country with live broadcasting.
 Quite often some international leaders are invited to enjoy this show.

 The tradition of recent years was the holding of the civil-patriotic action “Immortal Regiment”, which today has become an international public movement to preserve the personal memory of the generation of the Great Patriotic War.
 On Victory Day participants of the movement walk through the streets of cities with photos of their relatives – veterans of the army and navy, partisans, underground fighters, resistance fighters, home front workers, concentration camp prisoners, blockaders, children of war.
 They also share their family stories in the People’s Chronicle on the site of the movement “Immortal Regiment”.
 Until now, there is not a single person in Russia whose great-grandparents did not suffer or died in that war.
 Now the action covers more than 80 states and territories.